 Building Regulations for Loft Conversions and Extensions: What You Need to Know

-Once you’ve decided to undertake a loft conversion or extension, it’s important to understand the building regulations that must be followed to ensure the work is safe, structurally sound, and complies with the law.
+Once you’ve decided to undertake a loft conversion or extension, it’s important to understand the building regulations that must be followed to ensure the work is safe, structurally sound, and complies.
 Here are the key points you need to know:

 Building Regulations: